Description of Business, Basis of Presentation, and Summary of Significant Accounting Policies

 Net income (loss) per common share attributable to CBI

 Net income (loss) per common share – basic excludes the effect of common stock equivalents and is computed using the two-class method.
 Net income (loss) per common share – diluted for Class A Common Stock reflects the potential dilution that could result if securities or other contracts to issue common stock were exercised or converted into common stock.
 Net income (loss) per common share – diluted for Class A Common Stock is computed using the more dilutive of the if-converted or two-class method.
-Net income (loss) per common share – diluted for Class A Common Stock is computed using the if-converted method and assumes the exercise of stock options using the treasury stock method and the conversion of Class B Convertible Common Stock as this method is more dilutive than the two-class method.
+Net income (loss) per commonshare – diluted for Class A Common Stock is computed using the if-converted method for the years ended February 28, 2021 and February 28, 2019, and assumes the exercise of stock options using the treasury stock method and the conversion of Class B Convertible Common Stock as this method is more dilutive than the two-class method.
+For the year ended February 29, 2020, net income (loss) per common share - diluted for Class A Common Stock is computed using the two-class method.
 Net income (loss) per common share – diluted for Class B Convertible Common Stock is computed using the two-class method and does not assume conversion of Class B Convertible Common Stock into shares of Class A Common Stock.

 The entire disclosure for the general note to the financial statements for the reporting entity which may include, descriptions of the basis of presentation, business description, significant accounting policies, consolidations, reclassifications, new pronouncements not yet adopted and changes in accounting principles.